sadasant/sadasant/source/2014-04-05-xmacro-tasks-automation.md

 [![Automatically opening a new tab in tmux, and changing to the directory in which my current active file in vim is located.](http://i.imgur.com/hjPxq40.gif)](http://i.imgur.com/hjPxq40.gif)

+Done, now it's time to get creative and build your own macros, automate your workflow to speed up your daily life!

-Done, if you need any help please ping me
+If you need any help please ping me @[sadasant](https://twitter.com/sadasant).
-@[sadasant](https://twitter.com/sadasant).
 (Just request to follow, if I forget to accept, send me an email).

 _// I made the gifs with [tty2gif](https://github.com/z24/tty2gif)_